What You Need To Know About Corn

 Anson Mills focuses on hard heirloom flint corns and soft heirloom dent corns of the pre-industrial era, and explores how they are transformed into heritage foods with notable flavor, texture, and aroma.
 By “hard flint,” we mean that the starch within the kernel is hard.
 Hard flints are tough to mill, but are also superior keepers for long-term storage.
 Many flint corns also ripen earlier than dents—especially those with small kernels.
 The enduring popularity of Jonnycake Meal, a white cornmeal made from Narragansett White Flint, speaks to a preference for flint corn in a part of the country where early maturing crops suit the region’s relatively short growing season.

 Dent corn, by contrast, has a soft starch endosperm and opaque kernels.
 Dents mill easily.
 Traditional Southern culture, with its emphasis on daily foods and handwork, chose soft dents for grits and cornmeal.
-Not only did the climate accommodate these late-maturing, long-season dents, but Southerners preferred the flavor of their Antebellum dents compared to the flint corn varieties that grew in their region.
+Not only did the climate accommodate these late-maturing, long-season dents, but Southerners preferred the flavor of their 19th century dents compared to the flint corn varieties that grew in their region.
 As a result, a certain tension has existed historically in the South between its pronounced predilection for dent corn and the undeniably appealing characteristics of early-to-ripen and easy-to-store flints.
-The tension increases when we begin to look closely at the connection between culture, geography, and economics of our revolutionary and Antebellum eras.
+The tension increases when we begin to look closely at the connection between culture, geography, and economics of our revolutionary era.
 From this research we have learned that most general conclusions regarding Southern heirloom corn farming and heritage foods have significant exceptions.
 At Anson Mills, we celebrate these exceptions and strive mightily to make them easily understood and relevant and, most important, we find amazing “new” flavors and textures for all of us to enjoy.

 Grits and Polenta